kgxsz/devops-101/part-one/README.md

 Sign out and go through the link you just took note of to sign in with the IAM user name and password you just created.
 You should use these credentials instead of the root credentials from this point forward.

 #### Create a key pair
 Before going any further, it's worth mentioning a common point of confusion with AWS' user interface.
 You'll see a region name in the top right, next to the help tab.
-Make sure that you're in Ireland or wherever else is closest to you.
+Make sure that you're in Ireland (see "Your AWS region is important" section in the main [readme](https://github.com/kgxsz/devops-101) if you would like to use another region).
 Whenever you create resources in a certain region, they will only be visible within that region, so make sure you create your keys in the region you intend on creating the rest of your infrastructure in.

 Let's move on.